Critikid Logo

 Burden of Proof Fallacy

-“Why don’t you prove that he doesn’t exist?”
+A: “Do you have evidence that he doesn’t exist?”

-You commit the burden of proof fallacy when you make a claim and, instead of giving evidence for it, you hold the other person responsible for proving you wrong.
+You commit the burden of proof fallacy when you make a claim and, instead of offering evidence, tell others to disprove it—and then assume you’re right if they don’t or can’t.

 Back to the Logical Fallacy Handbook